tokenpage/yieldseeker-contracts/README.md

 - **Immutability**: All registered adapters MUST be immutable.
 They should not have upgradeability patterns (like `UUPS` or `TransparentProxy`) unless the proxy admin is the same as the `AdapterRegistry` admin.
 - **No Self-Destruct**: Adapters MUST NOT contain the `selfdestruct` opcode.
 - **Validation**: Adapters MUST follow the "Peek and Verify" pattern, taking the `target` address as their first argument to allow the `AgentWallet` to validate the call against the `AdapterRegistry`.
+- **Stateless Design**: Adapters are designed to be **stateless code libraries** that execute via `delegatecall`.
+They should NEVER hold funds (ETH or tokens).
+All assets remain in the AgentWallet during adapter execution.

+### Adapter Fund Handling

+**Important**: Adapter contracts themselves should never receive direct transfers of ETH or tokens.

+**How Adapters Work**:
+- Adapters execute via `DELEGATECALL` from AgentWallet
+- During delegatecall: `address(this)` = wallet address, NOT adapter address
+- All funds remain in the wallet's balance throughout execution
+- The `payable` modifier on adapter functions is necessary for native ETH operations (e.g., swaps involving ETH) but the ETH stays in the wallet context

+**Direct Transfer Risk**:
+If someone mistakenly sends ETH or tokens directly to an adapter contract address (e.g., `address(merklAdapter).transfer(1 ether)`), those funds will be locked permanently.
+This is user error equivalent to sending funds to any immutable contract address.

+**Protection**:
+- Adapters have `onlyDelegateCall` modifier - direct function calls are blocked and will revert
+- Only delegatecalls from AgentWallet can execute adapter code
+- AgentWallet has proper `withdrawEthToUser()` and `withdrawBaseAssetToUser()` functions for fund recovery

+**Operational Guidance**: Never send funds directly to adapter contract addresses.
+All operations should go through `AgentWallet.executeViaAdapter()`.

 ### Technical Stack
 - **Solidity Version**: `0.8.28`